EPP Panel Discussion - Obsolescence in Electronics Manufacturing

 Frank Melerra sums it up from the perspective of system operators: obsolescence cannot be avoided, but it can be managed, and that is precisely what needs to be done.

-• Lebenszyklusdatenbanken wie SiliconExpert, Arius, Z2Data
+• Life cycle data bases such as SiliconExpert, Arius, Z2Data

-Design for Repair
+Design for repair

 Platzhalterbild für Person